 I love easy soup recipes like this Coconut Curry soup.
-This simple Thai soup is bursting with flavor and tastes just like soup from a Thai restaurant – no need for takeout when you can make this delicious Thai Coconut soup at home.
+Just like our most popular soup recipe – Thai Tom Yum Soup – also known as Thai Hot and Sour soup, this simple Thai soup is bursting with flavor and tastes just like soup from a Thai restaurant – no need for takeout when you can make this delicious Thai Coconut soup at home.

 This soup is made with very simple ingredients readily available in any supermarket.
 Check the Asian food isle for some ingredients.

 - OIL: I love using coconut oil in recipes that include coconut milk however, peanut or vegetable oil can be used.
 The amount is so little that even olive oil will work.

 - MUSHROOMS: I used button white mushrooms, however Lisa’s recipe calls for shitake mushrooms.
 Both are good options.

 - GARLIC: Fresh minced garlic is a must.

 - GINGER: Minced or grated fresh ginger or ginger paste work well.

 - RED CURRY PASTE: Thai Red curry paste packs a lot of flavor and some mild heat.
 I’ve been using Mae Ploy Red Curry Paste for years but it seems to me that Thai Kitchen Red Curry Paste is easier to find in most markets.
 They are both great.